 The General Education Program learning goals are mapped to those courses contributing to student learning of foundations, core, transition, and transformation skills.
-The General Education assessment program is grounded in looking at student successes through multiple lenses.
+The General Education assessment program is grounded in analyzing student successes through multiple lenses.
 Using both direct and indirect data gathering provides a measurement of actual learning, meanwhile gaining an understanding of students perspectives on their educational experiences.

 Assessment Plans are integrated throughout University Operations

 The Adaptive University strategic plan consists of five goals with twenty-five supporting objectives, and represents a ten-year timeline ranging from July 1, 2015, through June 30, 2025.
 In 2017, the Diversity, Equity, and Inclusion Plan was integrated into the strategic plan.
 In 2019, the plan was revised to ensure relevancy and currency.
 The plan also incorporates the Kansas Board of Regents Building a Future strategic plan and the ESU Campus Master Plan.
 Plan accountability is structured through the four functional tiers of the institution (Academic Affairs, Infrastructure, Enrollment Management & Student Success, and Administration and Finance).
 In addition, the ESU Foundation serves a vital role in supporting the institution in fulfilling its mission and strategic plan as philanthropic efforts provide crucial financial support.
 The Assessment Plans web page provides a detailed description with supporting documentation of the institution-wide assessment planning operations.

 Assessment Resources are vital to building capacity and ensuring that the campus community is informed.